 Only a tiny percentage of Massachusetts households earn over $1 million in taxable income over the course of a single year: well under one percent of all households or fewer than 7 of every thousand.

 Very unlikely.
 The Fair Share Amendment is a tax on taxable income not wealth.
 The value of your property is wealth, not income.
 When you sell your home, the taxable income from the sale is only the capital gain – that is, the amount by which the sale price exceeds the total payments made to buy the house, the cost of improvements, and other costs like realtor fees.
 Additionally, home sellers can deduct up to $500,000 of the proceeds from the sale of their primary residence from their taxable income.
-Few sellers of million-dollar homes would see their taxable income pushed over $1 million – and even then only that portion of their total taxable income that exceeded the $1 million threshold would be subject to the additional 4 percent tax.
+In 2021, less than 1% of all home sales (just 895 sales out of over 100,000) generated capital gains over $1 million after the joint filer deduction.
+The average sale price of those properties was $3.8 million.
+Even then, only that portion of their total taxable income that exceeded the $1 million threshold would be subject to the additional 4 percent tax.

 The short answer is, no, they will not move away.
 Only a very small number of millionaires move to avoid paying more taxes.
 Why is this so?
 High income people tend to be older, married, with children, and embedded in their communities and the local business networks that have created their wealth.
 An additional 4% tax on just a portion of their income represents a relatively small increase in their overall state, local and federal tax costs.
 Overwhelmingly, millionaires choose not to uproot their families in order to avoid a small tax increase that has little or no effect on their spending and quality of life.
 In fact, many of the states (for example, California and New York) with the highest tax rates on million-plus dollar incomes are the ones that have both the most million-dollar income households and have seen the largest increases in the number of people with million-dollar incomes.